Hillarys, Western Australia: Economy

 There is a hatchery serving the aquaculture industry of marine shellfish in Hillarys.
 In 2020, spat of the black-lip rock oyster was grown in the hatchery and relocated to one of the trial sites on the coast off Karratha and Derby, at specially selected sites at Cossack and West Lewis Island.
 This was the first time that the oysters had been commercially grown in WA, in an industry which is expected to grow and provide an economic boost and employment opportunities for Indigenous people in the Pilbara region.

 Education

 Hillarys is served by the Hillarys Primary School, founded in 1973 and formerly known as Lymburner, and an Anglican college, St Mark's Anglican Community School, a coeducational day school built in 1986 on an 11 ha site.
 The suburb falls within the Duncraig Senior High School catchment area.

 Photos

 Transport

-Hillarys is served by the 441, 442 and (previously) 452 Transperth buses travelling between Whitfords and Warwick railway stations on the Joondalup line.
+Hillarys is served by the 441, 442 and (previously) 452 Transperth buses travelling between Whitfords and Warwick railway stations on the Yanchep line.
 The 423 route from Warwick or Stirling.